Felixoid/zsh-hoco/README.md

 Small function to improve and extend original zsh `_hosts` completion function.

 ## Objectives
 The original zsh hosts completion is not extendable.
-And when you replace it with `zstyle -e ':completion:*:hosts' hosts 'reply=(...)`, all original completions should be represented too.
+And when you replace it with `zstyle -e ':completion:*:hosts' hosts 'reply=(...)'`, all original completions should be represented too.

 On the other hand, `_hosts` caches all hosts for autocompletion only once, and then uses it.
 And it's not so obvious how to reset it.